skt-t1-byungi/rsup-progress/README.md

 #### options.waitAnimation

-If `options.waitAnimation` is set, the progress bar will wait for the animation to finish before resolving the promise.
+If `options.waitAnimation` is set, the progress bar will wait for the hide animation to finish.

 ```js
 await progress.promise(fetch('/data.json'), { waitAnimation: true })